Skip to content

 from fastapi import APIRouter, Depends

-from ...infrastructure.auth.session.dependencies import get_current_user
+from ...infrastructure.auth.dependencies import get_current_user

 router = APIRouter()